Excel VBA: Retrieving Outlook Address Book Values

 Enable Microsoft Outlook Object Library

-To use this function, you must enable the Microsoft Outlook 16.0 Object Library.
-The version number varies based on the installed version of Microsoft Excel.
+This function requires the Microsoft Outlook 16.0 Object Library.
+The version number varies depending on the installed version of Microsoft Office/Outlook.

 1. From the Developer ribbon in Microsoft Excel, click Visual Basic.